pducks32/mtl-info/README.md

 mtl-info --help
 ```

+## Introduction

+An Apple Metal Library is a binary file format containing compiled Metal shaders.
+Many applications will include multiple such shaders which are all saved in the same Library file (usually called `default.metallib`). `mtl-info` helps parse and decode these files.

+Each file begins with a CC char code to designate the file to macOS.
+The specific code is `MTLB`.

+After that are a set of headers describing each shader within the file including it’s name and where it’s binary code exists within the library file.

+Following that is the binary code data which is LLVM bitcode which can be converted using `llvm-dis` into a more human readable format.

 ## Usage
 ### Listing Entries
 For listing the names of every Metal fragment or vertex shader in the Metal library.